zotya/eea.sparql/eea/sparql/README.txt

     >>> 'Changes saved' in browser.contents
     True

 And we are done!
-We added a new 'SPARQL' content item to the portal.
+We added a new 'Sparql' content item to the portal.

-Updating an existing SPARQL content item
+Updating an existing Sparql content item
 ---------------------------------------

 Let's click on the 'edit' tab and update the object attribute values.

     >>> browser.getLink('Edit').click()
-    >>> browser.getControl(name='title').value = 'New SPARQL Sample'
+    >>> browser.getControl(name='title').value = 'New Sparql Sample'
     >>> browser.getControl('Save').click()

 We check that the changes were applied.

     >>> 'Changes saved' in browser.contents
     True
-    >>> 'New SPARQL Sample' in browser.contents
+    >>> 'New Sparql Sample' in browser.contents
     True

-Removing a/an SPARQL content item
+Removing a/an Sparql content item
 --------------------------------

-If we go to the home page, we can see a tab with the 'New SPARQL Sample' title in the global navigation tabs.
+If we go to the home page, we can see a tab with the 'New Sparql Sample' title in the global navigation tabs.

     >>> browser.open(portal_url)
-    >>> 'New SPARQL Sample' in browser.contents
+    >>> 'New Sparql Sample' in browser.contents
     True

-Now we are going to delete the 'New SPARQL Sample' object.
-First we go to the contents tab and select the 'New SPARQL Sample' for deletion.
+Now we are going to delete the 'New Sparql Sample' object.
+First we go to the contents tab and select the 'New Sparql Sample' for deletion.

     >>> browser.getLink('Contents').click()
-    >>> browser.getControl('New SPARQL Sample').click()
+    >>> browser.getControl('New Sparql Sample').click()

 We click on the 'Delete' button.